 The Department drafted legislation (HB 1501) to obtain the authority to approve and deny rate increases during the first quarter and introduced its bill in the General Assembly on February 10, 2011.
-The Department worked with the bill's sponsor, Rep. Greg Harris, as well as consumer advocates and other stakeholders to educate legislators and the public on the bill's benefits.
 Unfortunately, on May 31st, the General Assembly adjourned before action was taken on HB 1501.
-The Department will continue to work with state legislators to pursue statutory authority in future sessions.
+The Department will continue to work with the Governor's